CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardsunlimited.md

 ### Site Phase

-In the order you decide (i.e., you decide which goes first, second, etc.), each of your companies at an untapped site may:
+In the order you decide (i.e., you decide which goes first, second, etc.), each of your companies at an _untapped_ site may:

  - do nothing **or**
  - follow this procedure:
       1. You decide to enter and explore the site.
       2. If the site has an automatic-attack, it attacks the company.
-The attack is resolved normally (see pages 29-33).
+The attack is resolved normally (see [pages 29-33](/rules-archive/the-wizards-unlimited#7--combat)).
       3. The company may attempt to play one item, ally, faction, or information resource card that is “playable” at that site.
 Generally, this will involve tapping the character that will control the card played.
-If the resource card is successfully played, the site card is tapped **and** one additional character may tap to play a minor item.<br><br>Certain resource cards other than items, allies, factions, and information will state the conditions under which they may be played.
+If the resource card is successfully played, the site card is tapped **and** one additional character may tap to play a minor item.<br>Certain resource cards other than items, allies, factions, and information will state the conditions under which they may be played.
 Such cards may be played at tapped and untapped sites, and do not tap a site when played (e.g., _Return of the King_, _Lucky Search_, etc.).
       _Standard Rules Only:_ One of your characters or your Wizard may attempt to influence away one of your opponent’s characters, followers, allies, factions, or items (if it is at the same site).

 **End-of-Turn Phase**
 You may discard one card.
 Then you must draw or discard cards until your hand has 8 cards.
 Your opponent does the same.